Cleaning & Organizing

 Narrate your actions

 According to Michael Solomon, author of How to Find Lost Objects, taking a moment to make a note in your subconscious of where you place an item will help set a reminder for the next time you go looking for it, especially if it’s a temporary spot.
 Go ahead and say out loud, “train pass is on the console,” and your subconscious will remind you of that when you’re ready to grab it.
-Check out these brilliant ways to neatly store your most inconvenient items.
+You can also try some of these other brilliant ways to neatly store your most inconvenient items.

 Keep the ringer on